hfa224/secret_santa/README.md

 flask --app secret_santa init-db

 To intialise the database.
-This will clear any existsing tables and add new ones
+This will clear any existing tables and add new ones

 # To run tests